ivica Notes from the Underground(2023) soon to be published

 An ellipse has an eccentricity between zero and one.

-Zero is a circle.
+Zero = a circle.
+One = a parabola.

 (I can hear your next question: negative eccentricity?)

 The definition of round is a problem.
+These things can become round

-* Planet-or-little planet? moon-or-little moon? arguments will happen.
+Planet or little planet?
+Moon or little moon? arguments will happen.

-* So Pluto is (ipso facto) a planet.
-(You can argue with me, but you can’t argue with Pluto.
-It is round and it orbits a star.)
+but you can’t argue with Pluto.
+It is round and it orbits a star.
+Simple.)

 According to the International Astronomical Union (IAU)